 The Music section is another interesting addition.
 You can pick any of the twelve games and it will list every single audio track, from the 4-second ‘A challenger approaches’ music in the original Street Fighter, to the infamous Ryu stage music from Street Fighter II.
 You can only listen to the music in this section, but you can shuffle the songs and leave it on in the background I guess.
 It would have been nice if you could set the music to play in-game though, as leaving this menu returns to the default music.

 Finally, the Making of Street Fighter option.
 These are also rather fascinating.
 You can look at the original pitch for Street Fighter which was presented to Capcom, behind the scenes images and stories about Street Fighter II, and development art for Street Fighter Alpha and III.
 These aren’t a few images long either, the Street Fighter II one is 72 images with captions and background.
 There is a lot of knowledge in this collection that would be perfect for any fan of the franchise.

 So that’s it, other than a few generic options and the credits.
-There is a lot of content in this collection and for the price it’s going for, I would say it’s really worth it if you’re a fan of the Street Fighter arcade games.
+There is a lot of content in this collection and for the price, I would say it’s really worth it if you’re a fan of the Street Fighter arcade games.
 There is one thing I haven’t touched on yet though, and that’s the overall presentation.